08 February 2021

-The CCPA's "notice at collection" requirement means that before you collect personal information from consumers, you must tell them what categories of personal information you are collecting and your business and commercial purposes for doing so.
+The CCPA/CPRA's "notice at collection" requirement means that before you collect personal information from consumers, you must tell them what categories of personal information you are collecting and your business and commercial purposes for doing so.

-The CCPA allows businesses to include their notice at collection as a section within their Privacy Policy and then provide consumers with a link to that section.
+The CCPA (CPRA) allows businesses to include their notice at collection as a section within their Privacy Policy and then provide consumers with a link to that section.
 This could be a smart way for you to cut down on the number of legal documents you're presenting to consumers.

-Our Privacy Policy Generator makes it easy to create a Privacy Policy for your website.
+Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps:

-Enter your email address where you'd like your policy sent, select translation versions and click "Generate."
+Enter the email address where you'd like the Privacy Policy delivered and click "Generate."

 You'll be able to instantly access and download your new Privacy Policy.